AFontaine79/stm-blinky/README.md

 ## Future Work
 - Add a proper install target possibly using CMake's `install()` command.
 I need to explore this further since I don't fully understand `install()` yet.
 At the very least, install should be platform agnostic and actually flash the hardware.
-- Possibly fix the install script to use ST-Link software instead of J-Link.
+- Possibly fix the install script to allow load over ST-Link as well as J-Link.
 - Figure out why adding `-specs=nano.specs` and `-specs=nosys.specs` didn't work.
 I got a strange error about "attempt to rename spec 'link' to already defined spec 'nano_link'".
 Googling that is not helpful.
 I gave up and removed all `-specs=` flags.
 (STMCubeIDE is using these flags though, so I dunno what gives.)
-- Change the linker output from Blinky to Blinky.elf so as to follow common convention and disambiguate the build artifacts.
 - Figure out how to specify the build variant at the command line (e.g. `Debug` vs `Release`).
 - Follow up with other things like CI, static analysis, clang formatter, and so forth.